Ensembl/ensembl-web-track-api/README.md

-# Track API endpoint.
+# Track API endpoint

-A Django app for serving the available annotation tracks for Ensembl 2020 client.
+A Django app for serving the available annotation tracks for Ensembl client.
 Expects: genome ID (URL param)
 Returns: list of track categories and tracks for a given genome (JSON)
 Reference dataset: ./data/track_categories.yaml